fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_dynamic_memory/01_theory.md

 TODO def block

 If the program allocates memory but does not free it it's a **memory leak**.
-If a program does not stop growing it's memory consumption at some point no more memory will be available in the system - usually causing itself (and other programs) to crash.
+If a program does not stop growing it's memory consumption at some point no more memory will be available in the system - usually causing itself (and other programs) to slowdown significantly (disk memory is used instead) or crash.

 <div class="note info">
 Dynamically allocated memory is not initialized.
 It's contents are unknown.